Maynard Mountain

 Maynard Mountain is a 4137 ft mountain summit located in the Chugach Mountains, in the U.S. state of Alaska.
 The peak is situated in Chugach National Forest, 3 mi northwest of Whittier, Alaska, at the isthmus of the Kenai Peninsula, where the Chugach Mountains meet the Kenai Mountains.
 Nearby peaks include Bard Peak, 4.14 mi to the south, and Begich Peak, 3.1 mi to the west-northwest.
 Although modest in elevation, relief is significant since the eastern aspect of the mountain rises up from the tidewater of Prince William Sound's Passage Canal in approximately one mile.
 Maynard Mountain is often seen and photographed in the background behind Portage Lake, a popular tourist and recreation destination.
 The Anton Anderson Memorial Tunnel, often called the Whittier Tunnel, is a dual-use highway and railroad tunnel that passes through Maynard Mountain.
 With a length of 13,300 ft, it is the second-longest highway tunnel and longest combined rail and highway tunnel in North America.

+Etymology

 The mountain was named by Chief Warrant Officer Robert G. Warns, US Army, in commemoration of his friend Robert L. Maynard, a fellow Army helicopter pilot who was killed April 27, 1964, when his CH-21 helicopter crashed on the nearby Portage Glacier while aiding victims of the Good Friday earthquake.
 The flight was in support of operation "Helping Hand", transporting personnel and supplies from Anchorage to the Port of Whittier.
-The mountain's name was officially adopted November 9, 1965, by the United States Geological Survey.
+The mountain's toponym was officially adopted November 9, 1965, by the United States Geological Survey.